matthew-harvell/velocityReactBasic/README.md

 ### This evaluation consists of two sections.
 One is mandatory while the other is at your discretion given the time frame available.

+### You will need to share your screen with the interviewer while completing this evaluation.

 The mandatory section involves hydrating a function.
 This function is located inside the Utils/NumberFunctions.js file.
 Please follow the instructions there.
 For the purpose of speeding your task up: